 - Changing the access password immediately

-- Neutralizing or mitigating the attack / risk.
+- Neutralizing the attack or mitigating cyber risks.

-If the super admin’s account is compromised, the response plan should be more complicated.
+If the G Suite admin’s account is compromised, the response plan should be more complicated.
 It is explained in more detail in the case study.

 6. Instills Proper Process for Employees Leaving the Company

 Major security threats can originate from insiders – especially employees leaving the company.
 Many controls put in place to deter these types threats end up failing.
-It’s an admin’s duty to ensure that a security breach does not occur from within or from outgoing entities.
+It’s an admin’s duty to prevent and avoid a security breach from within or from outgoing entities.

 A G Suite admin should also make sure that employees follow the company’s Bring Your Own Device (BYOD) policy put in place.
 Many security attacks arise from breaches which take place on employees’ external devices such as USBs, hard drives or even smartphones and laptops.
 If suspicious employees do leave the company, they should be denied further permission to access the company’s data and information, and admin should provide an employee’s secure exit with G Suite.